dtaht/blog-cerowrt/content/post/real_results.md

 ath9k APs, also, (at HT20), so things look good here, and I can more or less compare stuff with prior results with fewer qualms.

 The results I'd got [using the AP as a server, last weekend](/post/mcs_rates) - are very dissimilar and puzzling.
-What this is is way more correct, now - in line with the theory, and in line with the experimental data.
+What this is is way more correct, now - in line with the theory, and in line with [prior experimental data]().

 {{< figure src="/flent/airtime-c2/would_that_be_so_bad.svg" title="AP station compared" >}}

-Going back to that data, this AP as an AP test gets a good 40Mbits more bandwidth than what I was getting driving the tests directly from the AP.
+Going back to last week's data, this AP as an AP test gets a good 40Mbits more bandwidth than what I was getting driving the tests directly from the AP.
 We have work to do on some tcp stack interactions here.
 This result and those following, I think, begin to explain the